Anti-sri campaigns: Second anti-sri campaign

 On the same day, two Tamil traders had stabbed and killed two Sinhalese at Kahawatta, and Tamil boutiques were burned in the town in revenge.
 On April 3, a Sinhalese man was stoned to death at Hatton.
 All demonstrations and meetings were banned and police were put on alert, and on April 4, things were mostly calm.
-After a meeting between Bandaranaike and Chelvanayakam, the latter returned to Jaffna four days after to call for a cessation of the anti-sri campaign.
+After a meeting between Bandaranaike and Chelvanayakam, the later returned to Jaffna four days after to call for a cessation of the anti-sri campaign.
 On April 6, a public meeting was held that called on the Sinhalese to fight the Federal Party and the anti-Sri campaign.

 As the anti-sri campaign continued, Bandaranaike faced stiff opposition to the Bandaranaike-Chelvanayakam pact from the sangha and some in his own cabinet and party.
 On April 9, a group of bhikkhus squatted in front of his residence, demanding that the pact be abrogated.
 He succumbed to the pressure, cancelled the pact, and later used the Federal Party's anti-sri campaign to justify the decision.
 On the same day, he and his ministers agreed to send sri-numbered buses throughout the country with police protection.

 de Silva observed that with the cancellation of the pact, the anti-sri campaign continued, but the pro-sri campaign was cooling.
 Some passengers refused to pay fare on sri buses.
 However, police took a more assertive stance this time and began arresting and releasing on bail Federal Party leaders and supporters who participated in the campaign.
 On April 24, a sri-related campaign by K. M. P. Rajaratna at Welimada led to rioting in the town, with Tamil line rooms in two estates being looted.

 By early May 1958, labour strikes took away the public's attention from communal issues.
 However, when the state of emergency was declared on May 27, there were people looking to tar sri-bearing vehicles in Jaffna.